theboi/SST-Inc-iOS-Assessment-2020/README.md

 In order to obtain maximum uniformity in marking of the scripts, please follow these guidelines closely.

-Spelling: Unless the mistake causes a major issue in the running of the code, allow.
+Spelling: Unless the mistake causes a major issue in the running of the program, allow.

 Accuracy: If the program is able to do the given task, without violating any aforesaid criteria, allow.